sleb/overdrip/packages/cli/README.md

 5. Handles OAuth callback with PKCE security
 6. Exchanges Google ID token for Firebase authentication
 7. Calls `setupDevice` Cloud Function with user authentication
-8. Stores device credentials locally at `~/.overdrip/auth.json`
+8. Generates and stores long-lived auth code locally at `~/.overdrip/auth.json`
 9. Device is immediately registered and ready to use

 **Example flows:**